After decades of stripping away Native American identity from its students, a Catholic boarding school seeks to help the community heal.

 Mississippi Goddam Chapter 4: The Investigator

-When a detective with the Mississippi Bureau of Investigation finds out what Reveal has uncovered, he begins to wonder whether the case should be reopened.
+When a detective with the Mississippi Bureau of Investigation finds out what Reveal has uncovered, he begins to wonder whether Billey Joe Johnson’s case should be reopened.

 Mississippi Goddam Chapter 3: The Autopsy

-In December 2008, the autopsy of Billey Joe Johnson Jr. helped the grand jury conclude that his death was an accident.
+The autopsy of Billey Joe Johnson helped a grand jury conclude that his death was an accident.
 But an independent review of the autopsy came to a different conclusion.